utkarsh-1602/interview-approaches/frontend-concepts/reactjs/Readme.md

 Refer: https://blog.webdevsimplified.com/2022-07/react-folder-structure/

 ## What is Reactjs ?
 - React is a free and open-source front-end JavaScript library for building user interfaces based on components.
-It is maintained by Meta and a community of individual developers and companies.
-React can be used to develop single-page, mobile, or server-rendered applications with frameworks like Next.js.
 - ReactJS's primary goal is to create User Interfaces (UI) which enhance the speed of programs.
 It makes use of virtual DOM (JavaScript object), which enhances the app's efficiency.
-Quicker than the standard DOM is the JavaScript virtual DOM.

 ## Important Concepts of Reactjs you should know as a frontend Developer
 > (Every Concept Consists of Real world Scenario usecase of it)